-Although school lockers, desks and other spaces are temporarily assigned to individual students, they remain the property of the school district at all times.
-The school district has a reasonable and valid interest in insuring lockers, desks, and other spaces are properly maintained.
-For this reason, lockers, desks and other spaces are subject to unannounced inspections and students have no legitimate expectations of privacy in the locker, desk or other space.
+Although school lockers, desks, and other spaces are temporarily assigned to individual students, they remain the property of the school district at all times.
+The school district has a reasonable and valid interest in insuring the lockers, desks, and other spaces are properly maintained.
+For this reason, lockers, desks, and other spaces are subject to unannounced inspections and students have no legitimate expectations of privacy in the locker, desk, or other space.
+If a padlock is used, the combination or a key should be provided to the teacher in case of an emergency.

-School officials in the presence of the student or another individual may conduct periodic inspections of all or a random selection of lockers, desks or other space.
+School officials in the presence of the student or another individual may conduct periodic inspections of all or a random selection of lockers, desks, or other space.
 Any contraband discovered during such searches shall be confiscated by school officials and may be turned over to law enforcement officials.

-The contents of a student's locker, desk or other space (coat, backpack, purse, etc.) may be searched when a school official has a reasonable and articulable suspicion that the contents contains illegal or contraband items or evidence of a violation of law or school policy or rule.
+The contents of a student's locker, desk, or other space (coat, backpack, purse, etc.) may be searched when a school official has a reasonable and articulable suspicion that the contents contain illegal or contraband items or evidence of a violation of law or school policy or rule.
 Such searches should be conducted in the presence of another adult witness when feasible.